Your Eating, Drinking, and Partying Guide to Halloween Around DC

 For another Halloween/Día De Los Muertos celebration, head to El Rey for happy hour.
 The beer garden will have $6 shots, $9 margaritas, and $5 tall boys, as well as activations like a face painter booth on Halloween and Friday, November 1.

 Who said the party needs to stop after October?
-Head to The Yards on Saturday, November 5 for a zany night time circus.
+Head to The Yards on Saturday, November 2, for a zany nighttime circus.
 The fifth annual Side Yards will have tarot card readings, a pop-up escape room, and magical sideshow acts.
 Plus, there will be an array of specialty foods and drinks provided by Due South and Agua 301.
 RSVP for the free event here.